Talisman9/Writing-Advanced/PROGRESS.md

 - Wrote detailed setting description for the Old Market Square
 - Created first novel outline with chapter breakdown
 - Developed the silver astrolabe artifact and its significance
+- Designed the "Veritas Symbol" and its various manifestations
 ## In-Progress Tasks
-- Design the "Veritas Symbol" and its various manifestations
+- Create sample chapters showcasing narrative style
 ## Upcoming Tasks
-- Create sample chapters showcasing narrative style
 - Develop relationship progression outline for Emily and Alistair